 If you don’t want to stay, you’re allowed to leave.
-Hint: arrange your own transportation so you can come and go at will.
+Arrange your own transportation so you can come and go as you please.

 There are many reasons you might be alone during the holidays.
-Sometimes it’s your choice, and sometimes it just isn’t.
-Like if you’ve lost someone, moved away or grown apart.
-If you are already feeling isolated socially, or have a social or other anxiety disorder, being alone during the holidays can make things worse.
+Sometimes it’s your choice, and sometimes it isn’t, for example, if you’ve lost someone, moved away or grown apart.
+If you are already feeling isolated socially or have a social or other anxiety disorder, being alone during the holidays can make things worse.
 If so,

-Do something special for yourself: cook yourself your favourite foods, go to a movie (the cinemas don’t close but keep your mask on), do a holiday project.
+Do something special for yourself: cook yourself your favourite foods, go to a movie, or do a holiday project.

 Volunteer.
 By helping others, you also boost your own mental health and have a chance to connect with other people.
-You can help out at a foodbank, serve holiday dinner at a community meal or offer to get groceries or spend some time with someone who’s alone and doesn’t want to be,
+Help out at a foodbank, serve holiday dinner at a community meal or offer to get groceries or spend some time with someone who’s alone and doesn’t want to be.

 Reach out to others who are also looking for connection: there are whole groups of people—in person and online—who are also looking for community.